StartTheFUp/glide-stories-server/README.md

 ## Client App

-### A Product Hunt Sips and Medium stories-like builder interface, for anyone on the web
+### A Product Hunt glides and Medium stories-like builder interface, for anyone on the web

   📚 Tell engaging and fast-to-read, addictive tappable stories